DRL-Based Spectrum Sharing for RIS-Aided Local High-Quality Wireless Networks: Introduction

 \section{Introduction}

-With the rapid growth of wireless communication networks, the increasing demand for spectrum resources has become a significant challenge.
-According to Cisco, global mobile data traffic is projected to grow exponentially, driven by the rise of emerging applications such as industrial automation, smart cities, and augmented reality (AR) \cite{cisco2020cisco}.
-The emergence of vertical service providers (VSPs), which lease spectrum from mobile network operators (MNOs) to deploy local high-quality wireless networks (LHQWNs), has been proposed as a solution to improve spectral efficiency and service customization\cite{matinmikko2017micro}.
+\IEEEPARstart{W}{ith} the rapid growth of wireless communication networks, spectrum scarcity has become a major challenge.
+Recent reports show that global mobile network data traffic grew by \(22\%\) between Q1 2025 and Q1 2026, driven by increasing demand for data-intensive services and emerging applications such as industrial connectivity, smart cities, and XR \cite{ericsson2026mobility}.
+The emergence of vertical service providers (VSPs), which lease spectrum from mobile network operators (MNOs) to deploy local high-quality wireless networks (LHQWNs), has been proposed as a solution to improve spectral efficiency and service customization.
 However, traditional spectrum allocation schemes lack flexibility, leading to inefficient spectrum utilization.
 To address this issue, licensed shared access (LSA) and its evolution, evolved LSA (eLSA), have been proposed to enable controlled and dynamic spectrum sharing between MNOs and VSPs \cite{etsi2020elsa}.
 In the eLSA framework, spectrum resources are categorized into dedicated subchannels, allocated exclusively to a single VSP, and reusable subchannels, which can be shared among multiple VSPs simultaneously.
-The operation, administration, and maintenance (OAM) system of the MNO is responsible for dynamically assigning spectrum resources to VSPs based on their demand and network conditions.
-However, interference among VSPs using reusable subchannels poses a major challenge, impacting quality of service (QoS) \cite{mitola2002cognitive}.
+The MNO is responsible for dynamically assigning spectrum resources to VSPs based on their demand and network conditions.
+However, interference among VSPs using reusable subchannels poses a major challenge, impacting quality of service (QoS) \cite{patil2024spectrum}.

 To enhance network performance, reconfigurable intelligent surfaces (RISs) have emerged as a promising technology.
-RISs can manipulate the wireless propagation environment to improve coverage, mitigate interference, and enhance spectral efficiency \cite{wu2019towards}.
-In the proposed framework, RISs are integrated into the eLSA ecosystem and can be leased by VSPs to satisfy application-specific QoS requirements through joint optimization \cite{huang2019reconfigurable}.
+RISs can manipulate the wireless propagation environment to improve coverage, mitigate interference, and enhance spectral efficiency \cite{hashempour2}.
+In the proposed framework, RISs are integrated into the eLSA ecosystem and can be leased by VSPs to satisfy application-specific QoS requirements through joint optimization.